 This is how it goes in my family and it’s only gotten worse as the kids get older and bring friends home with them.
-You have to pick your battles, as they say, so I save my energy for toilet-related issues and screen time fights which means that every time I come across a paper or plastic carcass in the snack cupboard I simply sigh (and by sigh I mean curse) and throw it out.
+It makes the job of keeping a food inventory next to impossible.
+But you have to pick your battles so I save my energy for toilet-related issues and screen time fights which means that every time I come across a paper or plastic carcass in the snacks cabinet I simply sigh (and by sigh I mean curse) and throw it out.
 This means that for the most part, I’ve got it under control and no one has to waste their precious brain space with thoughts of how food is always available in our house.

 Except.
-Except for the time I went to New York alone last month and despite my best efforts to stock the house before I left, enlisting friends to bring a fresh supper each night, the snack cupboard ran out of food.
+Except for the time I went to New York alone last month and despite my best efforts to overstock the house before I left, enlisting friends to bring a fresh supper each night, the snack supply ran dry.
 I only know this because on day 5 of my trip, I started to get desperate messages from the kids, one by one.
-I’ll admit, on days 1-4, I found it odd that no one called or messaged me at all, given the fact that my kids are in constant communication with me throughout the day, every day (their doing, not mine).
-I was rather enjoying all the head space I was getting when I started to wonder what exactly was going on.
+I’ll admit, on days 1-4, I found it odd that no one called or messaged me at all, given the fact that my kids are in constant communication with me throughout the day, every day.
+I should be grateful that they like me, I suppose.
+I was rather enjoying all the head space I was getting when I started to become somewhat suspicious.

 “What exactly is going on?”, I asked Phil one night when I called him to check in on how things were going in my absence.

 “You may have noticed that none of the kids have contacted you since you’ve been away.”
-I could actually hear his proud smile over the phone.
+I could hear him beaming through the phone.

 “I told them that on pain of death/screen time revocation they are not to contact you.
-Good, no?” he beamed.
+Good, right?” he asked smugly.